jzillmann/jmh-visualizer/README.md

 ## Features

+- Serverless architecture - All happens in locally in your browser
 - Vizualize the benchmarks of a single JSON result grouped by benchmark class
   - Vertical bar-chart with score and score error
   - Link to the original JSON